Therapy Services

 My expertise is in working with kids and teens who experience ADHD, anxiety, depression, OCD, and autism.
 I strive to create a safe, welcoming space where your child feels understood and empowered.
 Together, we’ll set goals, celebrate strengths, and work toward positive change—supporting your child’s growth both at home and in the community.

-Is ADHD Coaching considered a form of therapy?
+Is Executive functioning support considered a form of therapy?

 The answer is both yes and no.

-Traditional ADHD coaching focuses on skill-building and self-management, and does not require a mental health license to provide this service.
+Traditional executive functioning support (sometimes called ADHD coaching) focuses on skill-building and self-management, and does not require a mental health license to provide this service.
 Therefore, it’s not considered therapy.
 Traditional therapy addresses emotional and psychological challenges and does require a licensed mental health professional.